Estecka/mc-Variants-CIT-wiki/Item-Properties.md

 #### `regex`
 **Mandatory** string.

-The pattern the property should must match.
+The pattern the property should match.
 Regex flags can be defined at the start of the pattern using inline modifiers, such as `(?imsxu)`

 #### `substitution`